ReSplat: Learning Recurrent Gaussian Splatting

 \section{Conclusion}

-We present a recurrent Gaussian splatting model that achieves efficient and high-quality view synthesis in a feed-forward, gradient-free manner.
-By leveraging the rendering error as a feedback signal and operating in a compact subsampled 3D space, our method significantly reduces the number of Gaussians while improving performance and generalization across diverse scenarios.
+We presented ReSplat, a feed-forward recurrent Gaussian splatting model that enables efficient and high-quality view synthesis.
+By leveraging the rendering error as a feedback signal and operating in a compact subsampled 3D space, our method significantly reduces the number of Gaussians while improving performance and generalization across datasets, view counts, and resolutions.

-\boldstartspace{Limitations}.
-Our current model relies on the kNN-based point attention~\citep{zhao2021point}, which incurs high computational cost when the number of Gaussians becomes large (\eg, > 500K).
-We anticipate that more efficient point-based attentions~\citep{wu2022ptv2,wu2024ptv3} and sparse structures~\citep{ren2024xcube} could further improve the scalability and efficiency of our approach.
-In addition, our current model saturates after three iterations, and we speculate that keeping the number of Gaussians fixed during the recurrent process to be a potential reason and it would be interesting to design more adaptive update strategies and explore how to further scale up test-time compute.
-We view these directions as promising avenues for future research.